Remiphilius/PoemesProfonds/README.md

 |----------------------|-|------|-------|-|-|------|-|-------|-------|-|-|-------|------|------|-|-|------|-|
 |Corresponding character|a|E     |§      |j|o|O     |i|1      |5      |e|u|@      |°     |9     |w|y|8     |2|

-The model takes as input a word up to 25 lettres long and returns a phonetic transcription up to 21 phonemes long.
+The model takes as input a word up to 25 letters long and returns a phonetic transcription up to 21 phonemes long.

 The architecture of the model features an attention mechanism [2].